 As you know, this new landlord regulation comes into play on Wednesday 20th March 2019.
 It is so important that your rental property is safe and fit for human habitation.
 Do not take the risk.
 Get any issues within your rental property sorted.

 Make sure you also fully understand the Homes (Fitness for Human Habitation) Act 2018.
 For further information or clarity about the act, click here.

-There is currently over 170 individual pieces of landlord legislation to adhere to in 2019.
+There is currently over 170 individual pieces of landlord legislation you should be adhering to as a responsible landlord in 2023.
 It is a lot to get your head around, especially if you are a new or accidental landlord.
-For further information on all of the 2019 legislations you should be adhering to as a responsible landlord, click here.

 Not sure you want the on-going responsibility?